 - rail connectivity, such as those that are available in KLIA main terminal building

 - elaborate facilities and amenities in the passenger terminal building

 - transit passengers do not enjoy the transfer facility to the main terminal.
 If passengers need to make a transfer, they have to clear immigration, collect their checked-in luggage and go through customs clearance at LCCT.
 They can then take a taxi or shuttle bus to the main terminal (allow 30-min for traveling time) and re-check in with the respective airlines

 LCCT KLIA Malaysia - Location Map

-It is located on the opposite side of KLIA main terminal building and separated by runways and aprons.
+It is located on the opposite side of the KLIA main terminal building and is separated by runways and aprons.
 Hence, you have to travel along the perimeter of the airport, to get to these terminal buildings.